“That tradition is manifest in the common teaching of the twentieth-century manuals.”

 This criticism is altogether without force.

 So to those dear souls promoting any kind of Great Rethink, with whom we should (and would, if they will it) have peace and friendship: please, think carefully about what you are doing.
 Abandon this hopeless and disastrous cause, which is so dangerous to yourselves and those you influence.
-Put it all aside and return to traditional theology, and follow the conclusions where they lead, whatever the costs may be.
+Put it all aside, and lets go together to traditional theology, and follow the conclusions where they lead, whatever the costs may be.

 (NB: The middle section of the essay below is a reasonably long account of the different manuals in use at the time of writing.
 It is interesting and serves as a good list – but I have put it in a drop-down section, for those who would prefer to stay focused on the doctrinal content of Mgr Fenton’s rebuttal.)